Girls Summer Clinic/Camp 2026

 option to stay for 2nd clinic

-Bunkhouse- Bunks - Additional fee
+Bunkhouse - Additional fee (Full restroom/bunk

 Breakfast/Lunch is provided those stay Bunk